logo

 What is Olympic weightlifting and how is it different from other types of weightlifting?

 Olympic weightlifting is a competitive strength sport that involves lifting the maximum weight possible in two specific lifts: the snatch and the clean and jerk.
-It differs from other types of strength training, like CrossFit, because it focuses on explosive power, speed, and technique rather than overall strength or muscular development.
+Olympic weightlifting differs from other types of strength training, like CrossFit, because it focuses on explosive power, speed, and technique rather than overall strength or muscular development.
+It also differs from something like bodybuilding, as the competitors are not judged on their physiques.
 So, let's take a look at how to start Olympic weightlifting, which exercises are included, how to properly execute them, and give tips on Olympic lifts for beginners.

 If you're looking for a challenging but highly-rewarding exercises to add to your workout, Olympic weightlifting is a great choice.
 Olympic lifts are compound exercises that offer more than meets the eye, different from powerlifting where the main focus is on the squat, the barbell bench press, and deadlift.
 Apart from strength, they’ll develop your speed, explosive power, balance, agility, and much more.